GabeScott/standard-works-vault/General Conference/1996 April - The Way of the Master.md

 “Which now of these three, thinkest thou, was neighbour unto him that fell among the thieves?

 “And he said, He that shewed mercy on him.
-Then said Jesus unto him, Go, and do thou likewise.”1
+Then said Jesus unto him, Go, and do thou likewise.”[^1]

 Times change, the years roll by, circumstances vary—but the Master’s counsel to the lawyer applies to you and to me just as surely as though we heard His voice speaking directly to us this Easter morn.

 How might we fulfill today the first part of the divine commandment to love the Lord our God?

-The Lord declared: “He that hath my commandments, and keepeth them, he it is that loveth me”2; “Come, follow me”3; “I have set an example for you”4; “I am the light which ye shall hold up—that which ye have seen me do.”5 What, indeed, did He do?
+The Lord declared: “He that hath my commandments, and keepeth them, he it is that loveth me”[^2]; “Come, follow me”[^3]; “I have set an example for you”[^4]; “I am the light which ye shall hold up—that which ye have seen me do.”[^5] What, indeed, did He do?

 Born in a stable, cradled in a manger, He brought to fulfillment the prophecies of the ages.
 Shepherds came with haste to adore Him.
 Wise men from the East came bearing for Him precious gifts; the meridian of time had dawned.

 With the birth of the babe in Bethlehem, there emerged a great endowment, a power stronger than weapons, a wealth more lasting than the coins of Caesar.
 This child was to be the King of Kings and Lord of Lords, the promised Messiah—even Jesus Christ, the Son of God.

-The holy scriptures inform us that “Jesus increased in wisdom and stature, and in favour with God and man.”6 He was baptized by John.7 He “went about doing good.”8 At Nain He raised from death to life the widow’s son and presented him to her.9 At Bethesda He took compassion on the crippled man who had no hope to get to the pool of promise.
+The holy scriptures inform us that “Jesus increased in wisdom and stature, and in favour with God and man.”[^6] He was baptized by John.[^7] He “went about doing good.”[^8] At Nain He raised from death to life the widow’s son and presented him to her.[^9] At Bethesda He took compassion on the crippled man who had no hope to get to the pool of promise.
 He extended His hand; He lifted him up.
-He healed him from his infirmity.10
+He healed him from his infirmity.[^10]

 Then came the Garden of Gethsemane with its exceeding anguish.
 He wrought the great Atonement as He took upon Himself the sins of all.
 He did for us what we could not do for ourselves.

 Then came the cruel cross of Golgotha.
-In His final hours of mortality, He brought comfort to the malefactor, saying, “To day shalt thou be with me in paradise.”11 He remembered His mother in that eloquent sermon of love personified: “When Jesus therefore saw his mother, and the disciple standing by, whom he loved, he saith unto his mother, Woman, behold thy son!
+In His final hours of mortality, He brought comfort to the malefactor, saying, “To day shalt thou be with me in paradise.”[^11] He remembered His mother in that eloquent sermon of love personified: “When Jesus therefore saw his mother, and the disciple standing by, whom he loved, he saith unto his mother, Woman, behold thy son!
 Then saith he to the disciple, Behold thy mother!
-And from that hour that disciple took her unto his own home.”12 He died—the Great Redeemer died!
+And from that hour that disciple took her unto his own home.”[^12] He died—the Great Redeemer died!

-Two questions, spoken at an earlier time, roll as thunder to the ears of each of us: “What think ye of Christ?”13 and “What shall [we] do ... with Jesus?”14 I proffer these three suggestions:
+Two questions, spoken at an earlier time, roll as thunder to the ears of each of us: “What think ye of Christ?”[^13] and “What shall \[we\] do … with Jesus?”[^14] I proffer these three suggestions:

-Learn of Him.
-“Learn of me,” He pleaded, “for I am meek and lowly in heart: and ye shall find rest unto your souls.”15
+1. *Learn of Him.* “Learn of me,” He pleaded, “for I am meek and lowly in heart: and ye shall find rest unto your souls.”[^15]

-Believe in Him.
-The writer of the proverb urged: “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
-In all thy ways acknowledge him, and he shall direct thy paths.”16 His is the only name under heaven whereby we might be saved.
+2. *Believe in Him.* The writer of the proverb urged: “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
+In all thy ways acknowledge him, and he shall direct thy paths.”[^16] His is the only name under heaven whereby we might be saved.

-Follow Him.
-He brought reality to the word compassion.
-He showed us the way.
+3. *Follow Him.* He brought reality to the word *compassion.* He showed us the way.
 He marked the path we should follow.
 Selfless service characterized His life.

 By learning of Him, by believing in Him, by following Him, there is the capacity to become like Him.
 The countenance can change, the heart can be softened, the step can be quickened, the outlook enhanced.
 Life becomes what it should become.
 Change is at times imperceptible, but it does take place.

-The Savior’s entire ministry exemplified love of neighbor, the second part of that lesson given to the inquiring lawyer—spoken of as the “royal law.”17
+The Savior’s entire ministry exemplified love of neighbor, the second part of that lesson given to the inquiring lawyer—spoken of as the “royal law.”[^17]

 A blind man healed, the daughter of Jairus raised, and the lepers cleansed—all were neighbors of Jesus.
 Neighbor also was the woman at the well.
 He, the perfect man, standing before a confessed sinner, extended a hand.
 She was the traveler; He was the good Samaritan.
 And so the caravan of His kindness continued.